 - 3-oz Blackberry-Vodka

 - palm sugar

 - In a shaker, combine vodka and ice and shake well.

-- Strain into sugar rimmed martini or desired glass.
+- Strain into a sugar-rimmed martini or desired glass.

-- Serve with a skewer of infused blackberries, garnish with lemon twist
+- Serve with a skewer of infused blackberries, garnish with a lemon twist

 - 3-Tbsp fresh lime juice